Sacramento California, USA Travel Guide

 Photography generally allowed without restriction in public areas.

-Always ask permission before photographing individuals or inside private businesses.
+Always get consent before taking photos of people or inside private businesses.

 Check specific venue policies; some prohibit flash or all photography, especially during private ceremonies.